AvolitesLtd/TitanManual/websitev2/versioned_docs/version-12.0/cue-lists/cue-list-playback.md

 button of the cue list's handle.

-You can change this in the [Playback Options](../cues/playback-options.md) to make the cue list automatically clear when the fader reaches zero (press \[Playback Options\] at the program menu, then press the Select button of the cue list, then select <Keys.SoftKey>Fader</Keys.SoftKey> <Keys.SoftKey>Fader Mode Intensity Kill At 0</Keys.SoftKey>.
+You can change this in the [Playback Options](../cues/playback-options.md) to make the cue list automatically clear when the fader reaches zero (press <Keys.SoftKey>Playback Options</Keys.SoftKey> at the program menu, then press the Select button of the cue list, then select <Keys.SoftKey>Fader</Keys.SoftKey> <Keys.SoftKey>Fader Mode Intensity Kill At 0</Keys.SoftKey>.

 You can also use [Key Profiles](../system-settings/key-profiles.md#cue-lists) to configure one of the handle buttons to